 - ¼ teaspoon kosher salt

-- Preheat oven to 325 degrees F. Line 6 muffin cups with paper liners and brush them with melted butter.
+- Preheat oven to 325 degrees F. Line 6 muffin cups with paper liners and brush the liners with melted butter.

 - Add the maple syrup, vanilla and kosher salt, whisking to incorporate.